 - 6:00-9:00 David Davol.
 Doener Bistro is hosting acoustic guitarist/singer, David Davol, highlighting the Folk-Rock style of the 60'sand 70's.
 He also performs selections of modern country music, as well as classic rock and alternative tunes.
 Pick your favorite hits from his 400 song request list.

 Location: 202 Harrison St.

 - 6:00-9:00 Antique Open House.
-Leesburg Antique Emporium is hosting an open house with special deals and refreshments.
+Leesburg Antique Emporium is hosting a good bye open house with special deals on antiques and other collectibles.

 Location: 32 S. King St.